Bug Out! | Natural Remedies to Combat Common Pests

 Fruit flies: Unlike the other pests we’ve mentioned, fruit flies and aphids love vinegar.
 If they are a nuisance in your home, garden or outdoor buildings, half fill a small bowl with apple cider vinegar and cover it tightly with plastic wrap.
 Punch two or three holes in the plastic about the size of the lead of a pencil, and place the bowl near the aphid or fruit fly infestation.
 The insects will fly in through the holes to get to the vinegar, but they won’t be able to fly out again and will drown.
 (Alternatively, try adding a couple drops of dish soap to the vinegar, which breaks the surface tension of the liquid and causes the flies to sink.)
 When the vinegar begins to fill up with dead insects, wash out the bowl and repeat the procedure.

 Trying to eliminate bugs outside is virtually impossible.
-But there are some natural ways to combat pests.
+But there are some natural ways to combat pests with the help of pest control portland.
 One way is to grow pest-repelling plants, which include lemongrass (it contains citronella, which is often packaged in candles and spray as the gold standard in natural insect repellents), marigold, catnip, basil, and lavender.

-If you’re feeling a little edgy, you could try pitcher plants, a perennial that eats insects.
+If you’re feeling a little edgy, you could try pitcher plants, a perennial that eats insects, as suggested by some reputed pest control services.
+You could talk to them and find out more remedies for pest control.
 Other predators include bats, purple martins, guinea hens and opossums, so encouraging habitats to attract those animals might get them to do the work for you.